hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step7-create-resource.md

 Create a custom resource based on this new `At` CRD.
-Create an empty YAML file for the new resource.

-`touch at-sample.yaml`{{execute}}

 Click on this file `example/at-sample.yaml`{{open}} to open it in the editor.
 Add the following declaration to the opened YAML file in the editor.

 ```yaml
 apiVersion: cnat.my.domain/v1alpha1